Narigo/purescript-fun/04-purescript-testing/README.md

 that the developer experience between `List` and `Array` is quite different and `List` seems to be a lot simpler, looking at [answers on pattern matching arrays in purescript](https://stackoverflow.com/questions/42450347/purescript-pattern-match-arrays-of-unknown-length).

+### Splitting tests

+After implementing two functions and adding tests for them, it became clear that it might be a good idea to split tests.
+I've splitted this into two suites and used `Test.Main.main` to call the methods containing the suites.
+It doesn't look perfect to write as I have to repeat the suites once again in the `main` method, but at least it is possible to split the various tests.

+What I don't really like is the fact that `pulp test` warns me about not explicitly setting all imports and letting the compiler infer all the types.
+Especially finding out the correct classes for the imports was a bit harder.
+Maybe different tooling might be able to help here as the compiler warnings just tell you the type, but not from where to import it.

+### Property based testing

+The next challenge is to use property based testing.
+As I mentioned before, I don't want to give up on this approach, it is just a bit harder to write and read - at least from my experience in other languages.
+Anyways, it helps a lot to be sure that the function does what you want in all cases.